cloudsecuritynz/f5ohs/README.md

 * GTM wideIP
 * GTM Data Centers
 * GTM Servers
-* GTM Links all
+* GTM Links
-* GTM BIND
+* GTM BIND DNS responses
-* GTM External DNS servers
+* GTM External DNS server availability and DNS responses

 These above listed objects are only counted in the relevant **Summary** line if they are enabled and have monitoring configured.
 Objects with Disabled and Unknown status' are not counted.